jaytimm/textpress/README.md

 For corpus linguists, text analysts, data journalists, and R users building LLM pipelines — or anyone dipping a toe into NLP.

-### Why textpress?
+### Why `textpress`?

-textpress takes a rugged, local-first approach to NLP.
+`textpress` takes a rugged, local-first approach to NLP.
 It is built to move from a search query to a structured data frame without the overhead.

 - **Corpus linguists** — Traditional tools like KWIC and BM25 are first-class citizens.
 No proprietary object classes; your data stays in the data frames you already know.
 - **Data journalists** — Speed from lead to data.
 Fetch URLs from search engines or Wikipedia and ingest them into clean, Tidyverse-ready formats in seconds.